 The king did not understand and said, “Just bring me the thieves.”
-Instead the Bodhisatta told another story.
+Instead, the Bodhisatta told another story.

 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

 As before, the king said, “If you are able, bring me the thieves.”
-Still hoping to make the king understand, he told yet another story.
+Still hoping to make the king understand, he told another story.

 - A huge flock of birds lived in a tree.
-Two of its branches rubbed together, starting the tree on fire, so the chief bird told the others to flee; what had once been their refuge was now their torment.
+Two of its branches rubbed together, starting the tree on fire.
+So the chief bird told the others to flee.
+What had once been their refuge was now their torment.

 In the morning, after the wife found that her mother was dead, she told her husband they needed to kill his mother next.
-So they built a funeral pyre in the cemetery and that night carried her there to burn her alive.
-But they forgot to bring fire and as they walked home to get it, the old woman woke up and realized she was about to die.
-She put a corpse on her bed, which successfully tricked her son and daughter-in-law into believing they had killed her, and ran to a nearby cave.
+So they built a funeral pyre in the cemetery and that night carried her bed there to burn her alive.
+But they forgot to bring fire, and as they walked home to get it, the old woman woke up and realized she was about to die.
+She put a corpse on her bed, which successfully tricked her son and daughter-in-law into believing they had killed her, and escaped to a nearby cave.

-Getting irritated with the delay, the king said, “I don’t understand the things you are telling me – just bring me the thieves.”
+Getting irritated with the delay, the king said, “I don’t understand the things you are telling me.
+Just bring me the thieves!”
 But remaining intent on shielding the king, the Bodhisatta told one last story.

 - A man prayed for a son, and eventually he had one.
-He cherished his son as he grew up, but when the man grew too old to work, his son threw him out of the house making him survive on alms.
+He cherished his son as he grew up, but when the man grew too old to work, his son threw him out of the house, making him survive on alms.

 This time the angry king said, “Whether this is fact or fiction, I don’t understand.
 If you can’t bring them to me, then you must be the thief.”